 The creation of the Oversight Unit (OU) was endorsed by the ITU Council at its 2023 session (by adoption of document C23/104 Rev.1).
 As a complement to the Financial Regulation 29, and Resolution 162, Independent management advisory committee (Bucharest, 2022), the Oversight charter sets forth the purpose, scope, definitions, independence, authority, responsibilities and applicable standards of the three oversight functions: internal audit, investigations and evaluation (3rd Line of the Three Lines model1).

-The mission of the OU is to provide independent and objective audit, investigation and evaluation services designed to add value and improve the Organization’s operations and to enhance the integrity and reputation of the Organization.
+The mission of the OU is to provide independent and objective audit, investigation and evaluation services designed to add value and improve the Organization’s operations.
 The OU assists -in an independent manner- the ITU Secretary-General in the fulfilment of management oversight responsibilities.
 The OU will be headed by a Chief of Oversight.

 Scope of Work

-All ITU systems, processes, operations, functions and activities as well as funds made available to grantee institutions are subject to OU review and oversight.
-This encompasses the three Bureaux of ITU, the Regional, Area and liaison offices and the Departments of the General Secretariat.
+The scope of internal audit encompasses the review of documents and structures/charts, the analysis of conducted activities, an assessment of the related processes and procedures, and the evaluation of compliance.

+The scope of investigation includes the allegations of fraud, corruption and other proscribed practices that should be reported in accordance with the provisions of the ITU Policy Against Fraudulent and Other Proscribed Practices.

+The scope of evaluation conducted by the OU focuses on the relevance, efficiency, effectiveness on the financial and administrative aspects of the Union ’s activities in relation to its objectives.

 The OU is the sole entity entitled to perform 3rd Line internal oversight.
-Only personnel assigned by the Secretary-General to the OU will be referred to as internal oversight officers and only their work will be officially referred to as internal oversight activities, unless otherwise requested by the Secretary-General.
+Only personnel assigned by the Secretary-General to the OU will be referred to as internal oversight officers.

 Definitions and standards